Adjusting to a Mouth Guard or Retainer in 4 Months

 • Patience and resilience are essential during the mouthguard adjustment period.

-• Develop a consistent dental care routine that includes your night guard or retainer.
+• Develop a consistent dental care routine that includes your mouth guard or retainer.

-• Get to know your appliance and learn how to ease into the night guard or retainer use each night.
+• Get to know your appliance and learn how to ease into the mouth guard or retainer use each night.

 • Stay informed about methods that facilitate the adapting to retainer process.